swift-server/sswg/proposals/NNNN-discordbm.md

 ```

 - The `cache` is a storage for the cached responses.
-  The `configuration` has options to customize how caching is done.
+  The `configuration` has different options, such as customizing how caching or retrying is done.
   `ClientCache` is an actor, and it's shared across all `DefaultDiscordClient`s that have the same authorization token.

 The configuration options: